 Watermarking

-Watermarking ensures that digital content is marked in a way that can be used to verify its authenticity and ownership.
-Watermarking is increasingly used to facilitate the declaration of the rights of content creators and ensure that their digital assets are not used without their consent.
+Watermarking ensures that digital content is marked in a way that can be used to verify its authenticity, nature and ownership.
+Watermarking is increasingly used to facilitate the declaration of the rights of content creators and to help ensure that their digital assets are not used without their consent.
 By implementing watermarking measures, organizations can provide users with greater control over their content and make sure that their rights are respected.

 Overview of Specifications